QuiNovas/ami-cleaner/README.rst

 This function Deregisters the Private AMIs which are older than days specified by the user and deletes the corresponding EBS Snapshots.

+**Note:** This code depends on Naming conventions of the AMI's, i.e ami builds should be having an 14 char isotime postfix e.g amzn-ami-minimal-hvm-managed-20200101000124

 It deletes the AMI only if:

 - Not a Public AMI